 Being consistent in your software update activity enables you to better protect your company’s data.

-Paying for a program that secures and protects your business network and every device on it from malware and other threats is money well spent.
+Investing in software that secures and protects your business network and every device on it from malware and other threats is money well spent.

 Back up critical data